maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

 * **filter_annotation**: Options you can pass on to filter the original `GTF file <http://genome.ucsc.edu/goldenPath/help/customTrack.html#GTF>`__.
 This is useful in case you want to filter certain kind of transcripts (such as pseudogenes) before running the counts/DE analysis.

-* **library_type**: The default library-type is suitable for most RNAseq protocols (using Illumina `Tru-Seq <https://www.illumina.com/products/by-type/sequencing-kits/library-prep-kits/truseq-rna-v2.html>`__).
+* **libraryType**: The default library-type is suitable for most RNAseq protocols (using Illumina `Tru-Seq <https://www.illumina.com/products/by-type/sequencing-kits/library-prep-kits/truseq-rna-v2.html>`__).
 Change this option in case you have a different strandednes.

 * **salmon_index_options**: In the ``alignment-free`` mode (see below), this option allows you to change the type of index created by salmon.
 New users can leave it to default.